These cold season vegetables aren’t just healthy and nutritious … they are delicious in a soup.

 This recipe can be prepared in about 15 minutes.
 If you make it in a large enough quantity, it can complement meals at home for several days.

 Sweet Potato-Cabbage Soup

 - One small chopped cabbage

 - Three medium-size sweet potatoes (skin on, washed, and cubed)

 - Two 12-ounce cans of black beans

 - Flavor to taste: turmeric, salt, pepper, bay leaf, chili peppers, oregano, vinegar

 Heat broth and water in a deep kettle.
-Microwave sweet potatoes separately until done (5-10 minutes).
-Add potatoes with all other ingredients after water reaches a boil; reduce heat and stir.
+Microwave sweet potatoes are separately until done (5-10 minutes).
+Add potatoes with all other ingredients after the water reaches a boil; reduce heat and stir.

 Hearty pleasures: This is where you might prepare the vegetables with cooked pasta or potatoes, meats, perhaps cheese, butter or creamy sauces.
 It may be higher in calories and fat, but it’s a great way to get finicky vegetable avoiders to try something new.